 2. Fill out the Free Application for Federal Student Aid (FAFSA) each year on the FAFSA webpage on a computer or mobile device.

-You may apply as early as Oct 1st using previous year tax data from 2 years prior (for example, the 2020-21 application will use 2018 tax information).
+You may apply as early as Oct 1st using the previous year's tax data from 2 years prior (for example, the 2023-24 application will use 2021 tax information).
 We recommend using the direct data download to import the information from your IRS tax return.
 More information on how to utilize the IRS data retrieval tool may be found on the FSA website.

 Remember, if the FAFSA determines you are a dependent student, you must include parent information and the FAFSA cannot be processed until it is signed by both student and parent.
 A Dependency Status Appeal may be filed with the Office of Financial Aid if you have exceptional family circumstances that you believe should classify you as independent.
 Please review the Dependency Status Appeal form for additional information on how this appeal process works.

 3. List Oregon State on your FAFSA application using our school code, 003210.